 Various versions of Adobe ImageReady.
 I use it mainly because it has layers, transparency and the ability to save good-quality web images, and it can animate if that's what I want to do, all in one program.

 Oh, I only have Paint.
 Does that mean I can't make sprites?

 Absolutely not.
 The only things something fancy like ImageReady has over Paint when it comes to sprites are simply conveniences, like a long undo history, the ability to change all pixels of one particular color to another with a single click, and the existence of layers, which allow you a little more messing-up without ruining your work and easier deletion of the original art when you're making a pixel-over.
 It all can be done on Paint; it's just a little (or, as the case may be, a lot) easier in better programs.

-That being said, Paint is not a very good paint program in general and if you're going to be doing anything other than spriting, you need to get yourself a better one (I hear GIMP is good, but I've never used it myself).
+That being said, Paint is not a very good paint program in general and if you're going to be doing anything other than spriting, you need to get yourself a better one.
 Case in point...

 How do I make pictures transparent in Paint?

 You can't; that's one of the many limitations of Paint.
 There are services on the Internet that can take a non-transparent picture and make one of its colors transparent, or you can get a better paint program with built-in transparency support.

 Can I use some of your sprites for my site/RPG/ROM hack/etc.?

 Hey, I love your fake Pokémon sprites!
 Can I use them in [insert anything here]?